Random Domino Tilings and the Arctic Circle Theorem: Reduction

 To prove the restatement, it will suffice to prove that, for all slopes $m$, $0<m<\infty$, the intersection of $L$ with the line $y=mx$ will be within $o(n)$ of the intersection of $P$ with the line $y=mx$, with probability $1-o(1)$.
 For, by choosing a large but finite number of such slopes that are suitably distributed between 0 and $\infty$, we will be able to make sure that $P$ and $L$ stay uniformly close merely by insuring that they are close at these check-points (this argument makes use of the fact that $L$ can only go rightward or downward).

-As a final restatement, let us associate each lattice-path $L$ with a doubly infinite string of 0's and 1's whose $i$th element ($i \in {\bf Z}$) is a 0 or a 1 according to whether the unique step in $L$ from $L \cap \{(x,y):\ x-y = i-1\}$ to $L \cap \{(x,y):\ x-y = i\}$ goes rightward or downward.
-Then the operation of changing a down-then-right jag into a right-then-down jag in the lattice-path $L$ corresponds to the operation of replacing an occurrence of the substring ``10'' by the substring ``01''.
-If we interpret a 1 in position $i$ as indicating the presence of a particle at the $i$th site in a one-dimensional lattice, and a 0 as indicating a vacancy there, then this is just a jump-event in an asymmetric exclusion process.
-Figure~\Particles~shows the lattice path of Figure~\Adjoin~(tilted by 45 degrees for convenience) and the associated configuration of the particle process.
+As a final restatement, let us associate each lattice-path $L$ with a doubly infinite string $(\dots,x_{-1},x_0,x_1,\dots)$ of 0's and 1's.
+Since $L$ consists of only rightward and downward steps, each diagonal line $\{(x, y) : x-y = i\}$ is crossed exactly once by the monotone path $L$.
+For $i \in {\Z}$ let $x_i$ be a 0 or a 1 according to whether the unique step in $L$ from $L \cap \{(x,y) \mid x-y = i-1\}$ to $L \cap \{(x,y) \mid x-y = i\}$ goes rightward or downward.
+Then the operation of changing a down-then-right jag into a right-then-down jag in the lattice-path $L$ corresponds to the operation of replacing an occurrence of the substring ``10'' by an occurrence of the substring ``01''; note that such substrings are necessarily disjoint, and that each decision to replace 10 by 01 (or not), just like each decision to modify a particular jag in $L$ (or not), will be made independently of all other such decisions, as determined by tosses of independent coins.
+If we interpret a 1 in position $i$ as indicating the presence of a particle at the $i$th site in a one-dimensional lattice, and a 0 as indicating a vacancy there, then this is just a rightward-jump event in an asymmetric exclusion process.
+Figure~\ref{fig9} shows the lattice path of Figure~\ref{fig7} (tilted by 45 degrees for convenience) and the associated configuration of the particle process.

-Transition mechanisms of this kind were studied by Rost [\Rost].
+Transition mechanisms of this kind were studied by Rost \cite{rost}.
 However, Rost's dynamics occur in continuous time, while ours take place in discrete time.
 We will thus be able to avail ourselves of Rost's general approach, but there will be some differences in the analysis.
 In particular, the final results will not be the same: we will obtain an arc of a circle as the shape governing the system's asymptotic behavior, where Rost obtains an arc of a parabola.

 To conclude the link between Theorem 1 and 2, we must show that the asymptotic circularity of the lattice-path $L$ described in the preceding paragraphs is implied by the formula in Theorem 2.
 To this end, fix $0 < m < \infty$ and consider a lattice-point $(x,y)$ with $y = mx$.
 The assertion that $(x,y)$ is on the lattice-path $L$ at time $n$ is equivalent to the assertion that in the corresponding state of the particle process at time $n$, there are $y$ particles to the right of position $x-y$.
 If the density of particles is as given by Theorem 2, then, putting $\beta=\frac12$ and $\alpha=(x-y)/n$, we find that the number of particles to the right of position $x-y$ is $n(\frac{1-\alpha}{2} - \frac12\sqrt{\frac12-\alpha^2})$.
 Equating this with $y$ and simplifying, we obtain the relation $(x-\frac{n}{2})^2+(y-\frac{n}{2})^2=\frac{n^2}{4}$, describing a circle of radius $\frac{n}{2}$ centered on $(\frac{n}{2},\frac{n}{2})$.